BlueDev5/Dynamic-Modal-Window/Documentation.md

 ### ILayout

-Base class for all layouts for the popup.
+Base Interface for all layouts for the popup.

 ### IPopupElement

-Base Class for all popupElements.
+Base Interface for all popupElements.

 ### PopupElement